XanaduAI/blackbird/doc/index.rst

 * ``examples``: some example Blackbird programs (with file extension .xbb)

-* ``cpp_examples``: some example C++ applications, including a basic Gaussian simulator, that read and then manipulate Blackbird programs
+* ``cpp_examples``: some example C++ applications, including a basic Gaussian simulator, that reads and then manipulate Blackbird programs

 Getting started